Cghlewis/R-ladies-RStudio-Git/README.md

-# Test
+# volcanoRepo
-Volcano
-Seven volcanoes have permanent lava lakes.
+Seven volcanoes have permanent lava lakes
-New line of text.
+Mauna Loa is the tallest volcano on earth!
+Whoa!